This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 Today’s an extra-special day here at SugarHero HQ.
 For one thing, it’s Friday (yesssssssss!) and for another, today I get to share not one, but four (actually, FIVE!) chocolate recipes with you.
 Stellar, right?
 So let’s gorge ourselves on chocolate loveliness before collapsing slack-jawed in front of Netflix with a cozy blanket, because that’s how this party animal does Friday nights.
 Be jealous!

-So, inspired by the versatility of the four modes of the HP x360, I’m sharing with you four ways to use ganache, beyond the basic truffles and chocolate glaze.
+So, inspired by the versatility ganache, I’m sharing four ways to use this magical sauce, beyond the basic truffles and chocolate glaze.
 And in the spirit of kitchen hacks, I also tried to keep the recipes fairly fast and simple.
 I want these to be secret weapons you can keep in your back pocket and whip out when you need an easy dessert with that “wow” factor.

 First up, Salted Caramel Chocolate Tarts!